Three months before Reserve your hotel early, as the best places fill quickly.

 - Make reservations for accommodation, especially in high season

 - Inform your credit-/debit-card company of your travel plans

 - Organise travel insurance

-- Check if you’ll be able to use your mobile (cell) phone; ask your carrier to unlock it if necessary
+- Check you’ll be able to use your mobile (cell) phone; ask your carrier to unlock it if necessary